yahoo0742/vos_papers/Draft.md

 β1 = 0.1, β2 = 0.02 and β3 = 0.5.
 Once the model is trained, the learned representations ϕ can be used for ZVOS and O-VOS, with slight modifications.
 ![image](https://user-images.githubusercontent.com/11287531/117292587-81d56100-aec4-11eb-8aa0-b163838ed868.png)

+Dataset and Metrics
+Datasets and Metrics: We use two well-known datasets:
+• DAVIS16 [45] is a challenging video object segmentation dataset which consists of 50 videos in total (30 for training and 20 for val) with pixel-wise annotations for every frame.
+Three evaluation criteria are used in this dataset, i.e., region similarity (Intersection-over-Union) J , boundary accuracy F, and time stability T .
+• Youtube-Objects [47] comprises 126 video sequences
+which belong to 10 object categories and contain more than 20,000 frames in total.
+Following its protocol, we use J to measure the segmentation performance.
+• DAVIS17 [46] consists of 60 videos in the training set, 30
+videos in the validation set and 30 videos in the test-dev set.
+Different from DAVIS2016 and Youtube-Objects, which only focus on object-level video object segmentation, DAVIS17 provides instance-level annotations.

 Video Object Segmentation and Tracking: A Survey